 Holiday homes, second mortgages and shared debt in cooperative housing have been excluded from the analysis, due to data availability and to avoid double counting of assets.
-The eligible 6,790 buildings/apartments in Eika's portfolio is estimated to amount to about 941,000 square meters.
+The eligible 8,087 buildings/apartments in Eika's portfolio is estimated to amount to 565,072 square meters, scaled down by the engagement's share of building values.
 Living area per object is available in intervals for most objects.
 The average value for the intervals is used in the calculation.
-For the smallest apartments and largest houses, where intervals are not available, the area is calculated on the basis of national statistics (Statistics Norway).
-Where object specific living area data is missing, the area per dwelling is calculated on the basis of average area in the rest of the portfolio.
+For the smallest apartments and largest houses, where intervals are not available, the area is calculated based on national statistics (Statistics Norway).
+Where object specific living area data is missing, the area per dwelling is calculated based on average area in the rest of the portfolio.
 The area is calculated based on the assumption that the residents in the portfolio are equivalent to the average Norwegian residential building stock.

 The portfolio is first matched against criterion 1 (building code/year).
-The objects eligible under criterion 1 (in total 6071) are supplemented with a number of objects qualifying due to energy performance certificate, criterion 2 (in total 719).
+The objects eligible under criterion 1 are supplemented with a number of objects qualifying due to energy performance certificate, criterion 2.
 There is no double-counting of objects that qualify pursuant to more than one criterion.

+In total 15% of the objects in the total portfolio qualifies.
 The eligible objects are presented in somewhat more detail in table 3.